 “Getting away from it all,” Kurt replied.
 But he didn’t look back.
 He was already heading down a worn path.

 “Do you know where we are?”
 Kayla asked me after letting Lilly hop down.

 “I’ve kind of learned not to ask your brother where we are going.
 It’s better left as a surprise.”
 But I couldn’t help but think how things were looking a bit strange.

-The place was supposed to be deserted but the path we were walking on was cleared out.
-Flowered bushes were planted throughout that didn’t belong.
+The place was supposed to be deserted, but the path we were walking on was cleared out.
+Flowering bushes were planted throughout that didn’t belong.
 I looked to the shore one last time.
-Kurt had landed our boat so precise and there were cleats buried in the sand from a leftover dock.
-What were these boys up too?
+Kurt had landed our boat so precise, and there were cleats buried in the sand from a leftover dock.
+What were these boys up to?